poldham/opsrdev/README.md

 install.packages("readr") #to write the files
 ```

 Load dplyr to use %&gt;% in interactive mode and opsrdev.
-Use the small green arrow to the right to run the code.

 ``` r
 library(opsrdev) # the opsr package